rbontekoe/BAWJ/docs/src/chapter5.md

 ```

-## Exercise 5.1 - Adding the Sub-module Infrastructure.
+## Exercise 5.1 - Adding the Sub-Module Infrastructure.

 - Create the file `Infrastructure.jl` and add the code of section [Infrastructure.jl](#Infrastructure.jl-1) to the file.
 - Add the code from section [runtests.jl](#runtests.jl-1) to the file runtests.jl.